Sunflire/Telegram-chat-listener-1.0/README.md

 # How to use?

--Set your bot token, group chat ID and user ID to send here
+Set your bot token, group chat ID and user ID to send here

 1. BOT_TOKEN = 'YOUR_BOT_TOKEN' # Replace with your Bot Token
 2. GROUP_CHAT_ID = YOUR_GROUP_ID  # Replace with your group ID